-Eric Peterson is a man on a mission: get his AWOL asset, Brendan, back to work on a classified communications relay his superiors want finished yesterday.
+Eric Peterson has one goal: get his AWOL asset, Brendan, back to work on a classified communications relay his superiors want finished yesterday.
 When Eric tries to reconnect, a gorgeous—and strange—woman shows up in Brendan’s place, claiming to be an alien on a mission to save the planet.

 TIED UP IN CUSTOMS

 All rights reserved

 She laughed, bringing her free hand to his face to run a finger along his jaw.
 “Now, come with me.
 I have things to discuss with you that are not for others’ ears.”